lbryio/lbry.com/posts/news/64-500k-vc-funds-pillar.md

 ---
 author: lbry
-title: '$500K in VC Funds from Pillar'
+title: '$500K in VC Funds from Pillar et al'
 date: '2016-09-07 00:06:18'
 ---
 We’ve hinted at this news in the past week, but now it’s official: [Pillar VC](http://pillar.vc/) is leading a $500,000 seed funding round for LBRY!